 The following questions and answers address issues raised most often over the 25+ years our company has provided test preparation and career coaching to clients across Canada and abroad who either work in the federal government and are in a competition or developing their learning plan, or to others interested in obtaining a federal government position.

 Questions 1, 2 & 3 Pertain to Entry-Level Candidates Only

 When does registration open for the entry-level Post-Secondary Recruitment campaign, what are the steps from applying to being hired, and how long is the whole intake process?

 Competition Timing: The Post-Secondary Recruitment (PSR) campaign for entry-level federal government positions runs once annually.
 Typically, the notice appears in mid-to-late September and the closing application date is mid-October.
-For the 2017 campaign's specific dates, see the link below.
+For this year's campaign dates, see the link below.

 Registration: The competition is run by the Public Service Commission.
 Details are available on the government website only during the period when it is open.

 The Public Service Commission has moved its website to the Government of Canada website.
 Its simple www.jobs.gc.ca appears still to be working to direct you to the new site.
 Click on Public service recruitment programs, then Graduate recruitment programs, then Post Secondary Recruitment.

 Job Applications: Job posters for entry-level positions with different departments and agencies are shown when the competition opens.
 Some may be added over the first few days.
 Typically, deadlines are the same but check to be sure.
 You can apply for as many positions as you wish and for which you qualify.
 No cross-referencing of applications is done by the government.